vsenderov/phyrppl/README.md

-# PhyRPPL Development Branch

-Working on features:
-	- Clads+
-	- AnaDS
-	- AnaDS+
+# PhyRPPL: Phylogenetic library for RootPPL

+## Changelog

+### v.0.3.0

+- Integrated new RootPPL syntax in CombineDS using NEXT
+- ANADS - const nu
+- conditionOnDetection and posterior sampling to CombineDS